-The LS1 has 5.7L of displacement, and technically was the first Gen III Chevrolet engine.
-The LS3 on the other hand has 6.2L of displacement, and is a Gen IV Chevrolet engine.
-But I’m sure you’re wondering if there is other things that are different between these two, other than the displacement.
-With the given age gap between these two engines what was Chevrolet able to improve upon?
+The LS1 has 5.7L of displacement and technically was the first Gen III Chevrolet engine.
+The LS3, on the other hand, has 6.2L of displacement and is a Gen IV Chevrolet engine.
+But I’m sure you’re wondering if there are other things that are different between these two, other than the displacement.
+With the given age gap between these two engines, what was Chevrolet able to improve upon?
 So, let’s dive in, and compare LS1 vs LS3.

 LS1 vs LS3: Cylinder Heads

 One of the most important parts of any performance engine is the cylinder head(s).
 Things like port shape, size, and length have a massive effect on the performance output.
 Luckily when Chevrolet built the LS family they knew how to make really good cylinder heads.
 As a matter of fact, LS7 heads flow nearly as well as Nascar heads!
 But what about the LS1 and LS3?

 LS1 flow numbers: 244 cfm intake, 206 cfm exhaust.
 Pretty impressive for completely stock production heads.